naviatolin/Covid_Political_Data_Science/Write-Up_Final.md

 Looking at the normalized 7 day average of new cases graph, we initially noticed a few different trends.
-Initially, Democratic states had more cases per capita, but then republican states surpassed new dem case numbers in June; therefore, we think there may be some correlation between party affiliation and COVID cases per state.
-Perhaps the logic here is that democratic states tend to be a lot more populated and congested, and since COVID is highly contagious, it makes sense that their numbers spiked first.
+Initially, Democratic states had more cases per capita, but then republican states surpassed new dem case numbers in June.
+This information supports our initial thoughts in the "Political Bias and Covid Cases" animated graph we looked at before.
+We can start to think there may be some correlation between party affiliation and COVID cases per state.

+One potential reason could be that democratic states tend to be a lot more populated and congested, and since COVID is highly contagious, it makes sense that their numbers spiked first.
 However, as time normalized the spread of COVID, democratic states often adapted to implement mask mandates and social distancing norms, while many republican states have been reluctant and unwilling to commit to social distancing and a life modified by the virus.
+These reasonings are based on national news coverage and may not necessarily reflect the actual behavior of citizens in any particular region.

-While both democratic and republican case numbers spiked in June, new cases spiked significantly more in Republican states, who have historically been more resistant to mask mandates and social distancing practices.
+While both democratic and republican case numbers spiked in June, new cases spiked significantly more in Republican states, who have historically been more resistant to mandate masks and social distancing practices.
 As of today, there appear to be about \~35k new cases per day in republican states, and only 22k new cases per day in democratic states.
+This evidence can point to the fact that the Republican states' response might be allowing for greater spikes in COVID-19.

-Now that we have looked at new cases by the week in different states, we want to look deeper into total COVID cases and deaths by state.
+Since we looked at the rolling 7 day average of new cases, another important metric is the total COVID cases and deaths by state.
 What follows is two graphs, both normalized per 100k people, the first graph shows the total cases in all democratic versus republican states, and the latter graph shows the same with death numbers.